klapkovgv/papilledema-classification-using-radiomic-features/README.md

 >  This is an educational project developed during my university studies,
 > reflecting my hands-on experience.

-Note: This repo is currently in the editing phase.
+Note: This repository is currently in the editing phase.

 ## Introduction